DLee-AU/docker-songbird-node/README.md

     > make coston-up
       ...

+If you want to bring it down

+    > make coston-down
+      ...

 ### Songbird

+If you want to bring it up

     > make flare-repo
       ...
     > make songbird-build
       ...
     > make songbird-up
+      ...

+If you want to bring it down

+    > make songbird-down
       ...

 # Notes